newchuyalong/libgdx-learning/Ninepatches.md

 placed in (in other words, what will be scaled), and what areas I don't want to scale.
 Again, this is achieved by padding with a 1 pixel border in the image.
-You see that the tool previews the content (pink area), and that the pre-views scales much better (in the right side of the screenshot).
+You see that the tool previews the content (pink area), and that the previews scales much better (in the right side of the screenshot).

 [[images/ninepatches5.png]]